 - KFC Gravy

 - KFC Macaroni Salad

 - KFC Original Recipe Chicken

-Photo of Honey Wings is by avlxyz and is used by permission under the Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) License.
+Photo of Honey Soy Glazed Chicken Wings is by TheDeliciousLife and is used by permission under the Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) License.
+Thank you, Delicious.
+Great Picture.
+Photos may be “representative” of the recipe and not the actual finished dish.
+All photo licenses listed were correct at the time of the posting of the page.
 Additional Information Courtesy of Wikipedia and is used by permission.

-Please use the Buttons below to SHARE our KFC Honey Barbecued Wings Secret Recipe with your Friends!
+Please use the Facebook, Twitter, Pinterest or Email Buttons below to SHARE our KFC Honey Barbecued Wings Secret Recipe with your Friends!

 It only takes a minute and they will love you for it!